-Keywords: elementary design methods, method adaption
+Keywords: elementary design methods, adaption of design methods

-1. Introduction
+Introduction

 In the field of product development, there are many methods that are intended to carry out the product development process more effective and more efficient.
 The definition of design methods used here is based on the fact, that periodically occurring sub-processes can be marked-off and standardized for the purpose of rationalization.
 Each designer uses an individual mix of methods.
-S/he selects the most suitable design methods and method descriptions depending on several factors, e.g. user skills, infrastructure and working aids [Zier 2010].
+S/he selects the most suitable design methods and method descriptions depending on several factors, e.g. user skills, infrastructure and working aids [10].

-Examples of method descriptions are presented in well known references such as [Pahl and Beitz 2007], [Lindemann 2007] or [Ulrich and Eppinger 2009] who assign design methods to certain design phases of product development, or rate them to special access items.
+Examples of method descriptions are presented in well known references such as [7], [6] or [9] who assign design methods to certain design phases of product development, or rate them to special access items.
 In addition, a large number of new methods are introduced in various publications and at significant conferences.

 It seems reasonable to assume, that these are not all new methods but rather derivatives of methods that are already known.
-However, the descriptions often vary regarding the kind and volume.
-Quite often, they are insufficient for the application of methods in design projects.
+However, the descriptions often vary regarding the kind and length.
+Quite often, the descriptions are insufficient for the application of methods in design projects.
 The kind of description differs in structure and content.
-The same circumstances or facts are partly described in various terms and in different sequences [Birkhofer 2002].
+The same circumstances or facts are partly described in various terms and in different sequences [1].